boschrexroth/ctrlx-automation-sdk/scripts/README.md

 * __install-go.sh__ downloads and installs required packages to develop snaps with go
 * __install-dotnet-sdk.sh__ downloads and installs required packages to develop snaps with dotnet
 * __install-nodejs-npm.sh__ downloads and installs required packages to develop snaps with Node.js
+* __install-java-gradle.sh__ downloads and installs required packages to develop snaps with java
+* __install-rust.sh__ downloads and installs required packages to develop snaps with rust
+* __install-python.sh__ downloads and installs required packages to develop snaps with python

 ## ctrlX OS Development Tools